7pandeys/terraform-provider-google/website/docs/r/kms_crypto_key.html.markdown

 * `protection_level` -
   (Optional)
   The protection level to use when creating a version based on this template.
 Possible values include "SOFTWARE", "HSM", "EXTERNAL", "EXTERNAL_VPC".
 Defaults to "SOFTWARE".

+<a name="nested_lifecycle"></a>The `lifecycle` block supports:

+* `destroy_scheduled_duration` -
+  (Optional)
+  The period of time that versions of this key spend in the DESTROY_SCHEDULED state before transitioning to DESTROYED.
+  If not specified at creation time, the default duration is 24 hours.

 ## Attributes Reference